Privacy Virtual Cards

 Privacy Virtual Cards offer a range of card controls to help you manage your subscription payments more efficiently.
 You can link your debit card or bank account to Privacy and create virtual cards that can be used at your favorite online stores and subscription merchants, including Peacock, ESPN+, and HelloFresh.

-You can request and generate two types of Privacy Cards, as shown in the table below:
+You can request and generate three types of Privacy Cards, as shown in the table below:

 Type of Privacy Card How It Works

-You can also set spending limits on your Privacy Cards to prevent merchants from charging you more than the agreed amount.
+You can also set spending limits on your Privacy Cards to stop merchants from charging you more than the agreed amount.
 Privacy will decline any charges that exceed the preset limit.

 Privacy—Security, Convenience, and Control Redefined